 - Parmesan cheese, Asiago cheese, Romano cheese

-All of these variations make a delicious upscale and tasty hash brown side with breakfast or low carb cauliflower latkes (minus the bacon).
+All of these variations make a delicious upscale and tasty hash brown side with breakfast or low carb cauliflower hash browns (minus the bacon).
 Yum!

-Cauliflower Fritters (low carb hash browns) are 3 net carbs each
+Low carb cauliflower hash browns are 3 net carbs each

 [This recipe and post may contain affiliate links.
 Purchasing through a link may result in my earning a small commission at no expense to you.]